 “Working from home makes me more focused: I’m not distracted by co-workers and I don’t waste time on walking around the office, visiting the HR department or a canteen, or attending meetings”.

 What about productivity?

 So remote work is more comfortable, less stressful, and more flexible than working in the office.
 What about being productive?
 Well, research shows that remote work can also mean better productivity.
 As Forbes claims, it is estimated that employers in the US lose $1.8 trillion a year in productivity.
-According to the newspaper - and research - distractions common in the office like small talk and gossiping, excessive commuting, and sick leave are some of reasons behind productivity loses.
-All of these can be eliminated in remote or from home work.
+According to the newspaper - and research - distractions common in the office like small talk and gossiping, excessive commuting, and sick leave are some of the reasons behind productivity losses.
+All of these can be eliminated through remote or from home work.

-Our company is successful and employees are thriving, loving the benefits that remote work brings.
+Our company is successful and the employees are thriving, loving the benefits that remote work brings.
 Want to hear more about our experience as a company built remotely from the ground up?
 Contact us with your questions.
-Perhaps you a programmer looking for remote work opportunities?
-Check out our career page or simply send us through your CV.
+Perhaps you are a programmer looking for remote work opportunities?
+Check out our career page or simply send us your CV.
 You may be the next happy iRonin team member on board!